kookmin-sw/2026-capstone-61/index.md

 ---

-# 👨‍💻 Solo Development Project | 1인 개발 프로젝트
+# 👨‍💻 Solo Development Project

 This project was fully developed by one developer.